shamrice/COBOL-Examples/README.md

 # COBOL Examples
 This is a collection of example and test COBOL programs I've written while experiementing with the language features and syntaxes.

-All program were written using [GNU COBOL](https://gnucobol.sourceforge.io/) in Linux.
+All program were written using [GnuCOBOL](https://gnucobol.sourceforge.io/) in Linux.
 These were all written, more or less, as simple "scratch pad" applications for myself.
 They aren't intended to be a tutorial or instructional on "best practices".
 Hopefully though someone finds some of this useful as finding simple COBOL examples can sometimes be hard when searching the internet.